rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/README.md

 ```

 ## Console with tab completion
-we can't stopping being jealous of Metasploit console(msfconsole).
+we can't stopping being jealous of Metasploit console(msfconsole) where we take a rest from command line switches .
 Fortunately, here is the main idea of tab completion console in ruby

 - Readline